WelbornGroup/ELECTRIC/README.md

 # ELECTRIC

 The `ELECTRIC` driver has been written by Jessica Nash and Taylor Barnes, from the [MolSSI](https://molssi.org/).
+Read the documentation [here](https://welborngroup.github.io/ELECTRIC/).

 ## Overview